 To view the mechanics of the footwork clearly, I recommend clicking the “settings” icon, reducing the video speed from normal to 0.25 and viewing the video from the 11 sec to 14 sec mark.

 As can be seen in the clip, the chassé consists of a few parts.
-First, the front leg is lifted and pushed forward (I’d suggest doing this with the knee slightly bent rather than straight).
-As soon as the front foot lands, the front leg is used to push the body forward and upwards as in a leg hop.* As Yamamoto sensei would say, the next part is key.
-The rear foot is pulled in quickly and immediately towards the front foot as soon as the front foot touches the ground.
+First, the front leg is lifted and pushed forward.
+In contrast to the video which displays a straight knee initially and the feet slightly angled, I’d suggest doing this with a natural bend in the knee as when walking and the feet in parallel.
+Second, as soon as the front foot lands, the front leg is used to propel the body forward and upwards as in a leg hop.
+As Yamamoto sensei would say, the next part is key.
+Third, as shown in the video, the rear foot is pulled in quickly and immediately towards the front foot as soon as the front foot touches the ground.
 This immediate pulling in of the rear foot is important for fumikomi and referred to as hikitsuke as detailed in [KendoInfo_Hikitsuke].
 He would also mention to:

-- Feel like you are striking and leading with the koshi (hips) when executing strikes.
+- Feel like you are leading, striking and pushing with the koshi (hips) when executing strikes (rather than focusing on pushing your front knee and foot forward).

 - Take a comfortable, smaller step with the forward leg initially.